Springer isomorphisms over a general base scheme: Introduction

 Springer claimed that a Springer isomorphism exists even if $G$ is not split.
 However, his proof appears to have a gap when the quasi-split inner form of $G$ is not split.
-Specifically, to establish the existence of a Springer isomorphism in the quasi-split case he uses crucially the claim that if $\rho: \sU_G^{\rm{var}} \to \sN_G^{\rm{var}}$ is a Springer isomorphism, then also $\Ad(g) \circ \rho$ is a Springer isomorphism for any $g \in G(k)$.
+Specifically, to establish the existence of a Springer isomorphism in the quasi-split case he uses crucially the claim that if $\rho: \sU_G^{\var} \to \sN_G^{\var}$ is a Springer isomorphism, then also $\Ad(g) \circ \rho$ is a Springer isomorphism for any $g \in G(k)$.
 Despite being false for all non-central $g$ this claim is used several times in \cite{Springer-isomorphism}.

-For groups of type $\mathrm{A}$, \cite{Springer-isomorphism} has a separate argument which uses the claim that the isomorphism $\sU_{\SL_n}^{\rm{var}} \to \sN_{\SL_n}^{\rm{var}}$ given by $u \mapsto u - 1$ is $\Aut_{\SL_n/k}$-equivariant.
+For groups of type $\mathrm{A}$, \cite{Springer-isomorphism} has a separate argument which uses the claim that the isomorphism $\sU_{\SL_n}^{\var} \to \sN_{\SL_n}^{\var}$ given by $u \mapsto u - 1$ is $\Aut_{\SL_n/k}$-equivariant.
 In fact, this claim is also false in all cases except $n = 2$, and there is \textit{never} such an $\Aut_{\SL_n/k}$-equivariant isomorphism when $\chara k = 2$ and $n \geq 3$.
 Some later sources (like \cite{Humphreys}) have exercised caution around the non-split case, but these errors do not seem to have been pointed out in the literature.

 Finally, for some integral questions it is of interest to know whether Springer isomorphisms exist for reductive group schemes over a general base.
-Thus we are left with the following questions. \begin{enumerate}[label=(\alph*)] \item What if $G$ is not split? \item What if $\chara k$ is good but $|\pi_1(\sD(G))|$ is zero in $k$? \item What if $G$ lives over a more general base scheme (e.g., $\Spec \bZ[1/N]$)? \end{enumerate}
+Thus we are left with the following questions. \begin{enumerate}[label=(\alph*)] \item What if $G$ is not split? \item What if $G$ lives over a more general base scheme (e.g., $\Spec \bZ[1/N]$)? \item What if $\chara k$ is good but $|\pi_1(\sD(G))|$ is zero in $k$? \end{enumerate}